lxx-holmes/COMP7704_dissertation/README.md

 | Valuation | **Fig. 17–1, 17–2** | AAPL valuation example |
 | Baseline Comparison | **Fig. 18–22** | VIA vs baseline results |

+## 🔁 Recent Updates with LangGraph

+Recently, with the release of LangGraph 1.0, a more dynamic and efficient agentic AI financial research framework has become possible.

+Our new system adopts the following workflow to deliver key market insights:

+**Parallelism vs. Linearity** – Multiple agents (e.g., news, SEC, sentiment) run concurrently, while a linear flow executes one step at a time.

+**Dynamic Control Flow** – The supervisor node decides whether to continue or stop, enabling looping and conditional branching; linear workflows have fixed one-way progression.

+**Fan-in / Fan-out** – Results are distributed and merged across nodes (fan-out to agents, fan-in to supervisor), which linear sequences do not support.

+**Iterative Refinement** – The system can iterate up to 3 times, refining analysis based on feedback; linear structures produce output in a single pass.

+**Stateful Coordination** – Shared State maintains task progress and decisions, enabling adaptive execution, unlike stateless sequential flows.
 ---

 ## 📚 Citation